-Why at times does it appear that God ignores us when we pray to Him, asking Him to help when we have a serious problem?
+Have you ever asked the question, why doesn't prayer work?
+Why at times does it appear that God ignores us when we pray to Him.
 Many have prayed for God to intervene and solve a problem that they are struggling with, but sometimes God‘s apparent answer is silence.

 Even when we feel that God is not answering our prayers, you can always know God is a God of love.
 The Bible tells us He loves us: